JARRAY-YASSINE/yl69_RPi/README.md

 # 1-Connect:

-BCM GPIO 18 to D0
+BCM GPIO 18 to D0 /
-5V	    to Vcc
+5V	    to Vcc/
 0v	    to GND

 # 2-Install wiringPi library on Raspbian: